Gennari: Gennari of Rome

-The Gennari family also established a presence in Rome where it originated, and where they became known for their architectural contributions and artistic patronage.
+The Gennari family also established a presence in Rome, where it originated, and where they became known for their architectural contributions and artistic patronage.
 The family has given rise to two branches: Gennari Santori and Gennari.
 Notable members of the Gennari branch include:

 Ugo Gennari

 Ugo Gennari (born 1883, Rome) was an esteemed architect known for his innovative architectural designs and contributions to urban planning in Rome.
-Ugo has been the president of the order of the Architects since 1946 to 1951.
+Ugo was the president of the Order of the Architects from 1946 to 1951.
 Some of his most significant works include Villa Sciarra renovation.
 Ugo Gennari designed the Fontana Belvedere, a notable fountain located in Villa Sciarra, Rome.

 Enrico Gennari

 Enrico Gennari (Rome, 1846 - Rome, 1915) left a lasting impact on the architectural heritage of Rome through his involvement in the restoration and refurbishment of the Casina delle Civette, a remarkable building located within Villa Torlonia, among others.